 Employees accrue and accumulate annual and sick leave at varying rates in accordance with state law based on full-time service.
 The leave is accumulated without limitation.
 Upon separation of employment, employees or their heirs are compensated for accumulated annual leave not to exceed 300 hours at their current rate of pay.
-Unused annual leave in excess of 300 hours plus unused sick leave are used to compute retirement benefits.
+Unused annual leave in the excess of 300 hours plus unused sick leave are used to compute retirement benefits.
 The cost of leave privileges, computed in accordance with GASB Codification Section C60, is recognized as a current year expense when the leave is earned.

-The liability for compensated absences is included in other accrued liabilities in the statement of net position and increased by \$4,348 during 2016 as follows:
+The liability for compensated absences is included in other accrued liabilities in the statement of net position and decreased by \$1,145 during 2017.
+The amount of this liability as of December 31, 2017 and 2016 was \$322,459 and \$323,604, respectively.

-2016

-Balance, beginning of year \$ 319,256

-Increases 148,221

-Decreases (143,873)

-Balance, end of year \$ 323,604